-Finding a perfect drink was a mission impossible and we always ended up with some sort of problems.
+Finding a perfect drink was a mission impossible and we always ended up with some problems.
 We tried drinks from so many manufacturers and there really weren't any that were working for us.

 THE PROBLEMS OF ENDURANCE ATHLETES - BOTH OURS AND YOURS